 I saw and still see many of these because they are the preferred brand at a studio I teach at.
 Also, for some reason, people who like guitars try to recommend these to me and are very complimentary about these.
 Maybe there is something about this label that appeals to guitarists?

 Thoughts: Improperly fitted parts.
 Does not hold tuning.
 Closed sound.
 Same as other Cecilios.

 Number Seen: 3+ violins.

 Thoughts: Typical student instrument.
 Pegs are hard to deal with on the one I still see most regularly.
 Something feels clunky about the ones I have seen, too.

 Number Seen: 1 violin.

-Thoughts: In my sample size of… one… I found improperly fitted parts.
+Thoughts: In my sample size of… one… I found improperly fitted parts and a rather funny look.
 Does hold tuning and the pegs are easy to deal with!
 See my violin review on a 1/2 size from Rozanna’s Violins.

 Number Seen: 1 Violin, 1 Cello.

 Thoughts: Ah, an eBay discount brand.
 Yitamusic cello necks tend to be angled a little high.
 This is a general reputation the necks have, and it was so on mine.
 The violin was a little muddy.
 I have read that pretty much all their instruments need to be taken to a luthier for some adjustments before playing.

 Thoughts: Never seen one from a student, but they have a reputation like Mendini and Cecilio.